Ankitaa-2906/Sharma-tent-house-/PLAN.md

 - notes - string - optional

-The item_type field is important because some items are counted in quantity like chairs and tables, while some expensive items like LED walls or sofa sets may need separate tracking.
+The tracking_type field determines how inventory is managed in the system.
+Bulk items like plastic chairs, tables, plates, and glasses are tracked using quantities, while high-value or uniquely identifiable assets like LED walls, imported sound systems, and decorative sofa sets require separate unit-level tracking through the Individually Tracked Inventory Units model.

 ---